fatbobman/PersistentHistoryTrackingKit/README.md

 ### includingCloudKitMirroring

 Whether or not to merge network data imported by Core Data with CloudKit, is only used in scenarios where the Core Data cloud sync state needs to be switched in real time.
-See [Toggling Core Data's cloud sync state in real time](https://www.fatbobman.com/posts/real-time-switching-of-cloud-syncs-status/) for details on usage
+See [Switching Core Data Cloud Sync Status in Real-Time](https://fatbobman.com/en/posts/real-time-switching-of-cloud-syncs-status/) for details on usage

 ### batchAuthors